andreaskaris/blog/docs/operator-sdk/operator-sdk-reconciliation.md

 2020-12-03T03:26:49.646-0500	DEBUG	controller	Successfully Reconciled	{"reconcilerGroup": "example.example.com", "reconcilerKind": "Example", "controller": "example", "name": "example-sample", "namespace": "test1"}
 ~~~

-The `Owns` method can be rewritten with:
+The `Owns` method can be rewritten with the `Watches` method (see the next section for further details).
+The following example behaves exactly the same as the earlier code:
 ~~~
 import (
         (...)